 The approach to the impairment test of shares in affiliated companies is appropriate and consistent with the applicable valuation principles.
 The assumptions, judgements and parameters applied by the Company, on the whole, are appropriate.

 Other Information

-Management is responsible for the other information.
+Management and / or the Supervisory Board are responsible for the other information.
 The other information comprises: